verge-io/docs/docs/kb/posts/importing-p2v-or-v2v.md

 If a network issue causes a clone import to fail before finishing: a partial clone import can be restarted where it left off by:

--    Resetting the machine and booting again from the VergeIO Clone ISO
+-    Resetting the machine and booting again from the VeregOS Clone ISO

 \-or-